syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-find-values-with-matching-case-for-specific-column-in-an-excel-worksheet.md

 ---
-title: Find values with the matching case for specific columns |Syncfusion
+title: Find values with matching case for specific column in an Excel worksheet |Syncfusion
-description: This page shows how to find values with the matching case in an Excel worksheet for specific columns using Syncfusion .NET Excel library (XlsIO).
+description: This page shows how to find values with matching case for specific column in an Excel worksheet using Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO
 documentation: UG
 ---

-# How to find values with the matching case in an Excel worksheet for specific columns?
+# How to find values with matching case for specific column in an Excel worksheet?

-XlsIO allows searching values with matching cases in Excel for specific columns using ExcelFindOption.MatchCase option in FindAll method.
+XlsIO allows finding values with matching case for specific column in Excel worksheet using **MatchCase** option of **ExcelFindOption** enumeration through Find method of **WorksheetImpl**.
 The following code illustrates this.

 {% tabs %}